resvendsen/mapproject/README.md

 Google Maps provides no accessibility for map location markers.
 As an alternative the Venue Finder Web App provides a listing of venues which are accessible via tab and Up/Down Arrow keys.

 Button presses are accessible by using the the space bar or the Enter key (however, the Enter key is not available for the themes button).
 The Show Map checkbox can be controlled through the space bar.

+# Offline Use

+The app runs offline when in production mode after sufficient use for caching to build up.

 # Resources